imWayneWY/movie-agent/README.md

 ## Features

 - 🎬 Personalized movie recommendations based on mood, genre, and preferences
+- 🤖 AI-powered output formatting with LangChain and Google Gemini
+- 🌊 Streaming and non-streaming output modes
 - 📺 Real-time streaming availability for Canadian platforms
 - ⚡ Fast responses using TMDb API
 - 🎯 Smart filtering by runtime, release year, and streaming platforms